z784324922/sls/intl.en-US/User Guide/Data Collection/Common log formats/JSON logs.md

 JSON logs are constructed in two structures:

--   Object: A collection of key/value pairs.Object: a collection of name/value pairs \).
+-   Object: A collection of key/value pairs.
--   ray: An ordered list of values.
+-   Array: An ordered list of values.

 Logtail supports JSON logs of the object type.
 Logtail automatically extracts the keys and values from the first layer of an object as the names and values of fields respectively.
-The field value can be the object, array, or  basic type,  for example, a string or number. \\n is used to separate the lines of JSON logs.
+The field value can be the object, array, or basic type, for example, a string or number.  `\n` is used to separate the lines of JSON logs.
 Each line is extracted as a single log.

-Logtail does not support automatically parsing non-object data such as JSON arrays.
-Use regular expressions to extract the fields or use the simple mode to collect logs by line.
+Logtail does not support automatic parsing of non-object data \(for example, JSON arrays\).
+You can use regular expressions for field extraction or use the simple mode for log collection by line.

 ## Log sample {#section_ets_2bc_ry .section}